altcha-org/altcha/README.md

 # ALTCHA

-ALTCHA uses a proof-of-work mechanism to protect your website, APIs, and online services from spam and abuse.
-Unlike other solutions, ALTCHA is self-hosted, does not use cookies nor fingerprinting, does not track users, and is fully compliant with GDPR.
+ALTCHA leverages a proof-of-work mechanism to safeguard your website, APIs, and online services from spam and abuse.
+Unlike traditional solutions, ALTCHA is self-hosted, does not rely on cookies or fingerprinting, and ensures complete user privacy.
+It is fully compliant with [GDPR](https://altcha.org/docs/gdpr/), [WCAG 2.2 AA-level](https://altcha.org/docs/wcag/), and the [European Accessibility Act](https://altcha.org/docs/european-accessibility-act-2025/).

-Visit [ALTCHA](https://altcha.org) for more information.
+For more details, visit [ALTCHA](https://altcha.org).

 ## Features

-- **Frictionless CAPTCHA Alternative** - Employs proof-of-work (PoW) instead of visual puzzles.
+- **Frictionless Experience**: Utilizes proof-of-work (PoW) instead of visual puzzles, ensuring a seamless user experience.
-- **Data Obfuscation** - Safeguards your email address from scraping.
-- **Cookie-less** - Designed to be GDPR compliant by default.
+- **Cookie-Free Design**: Built to be GDPR-compliant by default, with no cookies or tracking.
+- **Fully Accessible**: Meets WCAG 2.2 AA-level standards and complies with the European Accessibility Act (EAA).
+- **Lightweight**: Minimal bundle size for fast page loads and optimal performance.
-- **Self-hosted** - Operates independently without relying on external providers.
+- **Self-Hosted**: Operates independently without depending on third-party services.
-- **SaaS Available** - Get started with the SaaS API at [altcha.org/docs/api](https://altcha.org/docs/api).
+- **SaaS Option Available**: Get started quickly with the SaaS API at [altcha.org](https://altcha.org/).

 ## Examples